pegasystems/pega-helm-charts/charts/pega/README.md

   driverClass: org.postgresql.Driver
 ```

-#### (Optional) Support for providing DB credentials using External Secrets Operator
+#### (Optional) Support for providing credentials/certificates using External Secrets Operator

-To avoid directly entering your passwords as plain text in your Helm charts, Pega supports Kubernetes secrets to secure credentials and related information.
+To avoid directly entering your confidential content in your Helm charts such as passwords or certificates in plain text, Pega supports Kubernetes secrets to secure credentials and related information.
-Use secrets to represent credentials for your database, Docker registry, or any other token or key that you need to pass to a deployed application.
+Use secrets to represent credentials for your database, Docker registry, SSL certificates, or any other token or key that you need to pass to a deployed application.
 Your secrets can be stored in any secrets manager provider.
 Pega supports two methods of passing secrets to your deployments; choose the method that best suits you organization's needs:

 • Mount secrets into your Docker containers using the External Secrets Operator([https://external-secrets.io/v0.5.3/](https://external-secrets.io/v0.5.1/)).